-Buildings & leasehold improvements 10 years Straight-line Drilling equipment 5 years Straight-line Motor vehicles 3-5 years Straight-line Fixtures, fittings and equipment 3 years Straight-line Process plant applying the units of production over the useful life of the mine.
+Buildings & leasehold improvements 10 years Straight-line Drilling equipment 5 years Straight-line Motor vehicles 3-5 years Straight-line Fixtures, fittings and equipment 3 years Straight-line Process plant applying the un its of production over the useful life of the mine.
 Residual Storage Impoundment applying the units of production over the useful life of the mine.
+Mining properties applying the un its of production over the useful life of the mine.